huggingface/safetensors/README.md

 - MsgPack: No layout control to enable lazy loading (important for loading specific parts in distributed setting)
 - Protobuf: Hard 2Go max file size limit
 - Cap'n'proto: Float16 support is not present [link](https://capnproto.org/language.html#built-in-types) so using a manual wrapper over a byte-buffer would be necessary.
 Layout control seems possible but not trivial as buffers have limitations [link](https://stackoverflow.com/questions/48458839/capnproto-maximum-filesize).
 - Numpy (npz): No `bfloat16` support.
 Vulnerable to zip bombs (DOS).
+Not zero-copy.
 - Arrow: No `bfloat16` support.
 Seem to require decoding [link](https://arrow.apache.org/docs/python/parquet.html#reading-parquet-and-memory-mapping)

 ### Notes

 - Zero-copy: No format is really zero-copy in ML, it needs to go from disk to RAM/GPU RAM (that takes time).
-Also in PyTorch/numpy, you need a mutable buffer, and we don't really want to mutate a mmaped file, so 1 copy is really necessary to use the thing freely in user code.
-That being said, zero-copy is achievable in Rust if it's wanted and safety can be guaranteed by some other means.
+On CPU, if the file is already in cache, then it can truly be zero-copy, whereas on GPU there is not such disk cache, so a copy is always required but you can bypass allocating all the tensors on CPU at any given point.
    SafeTensors is not zero-copy for the header.
 The choice of JSON is pretty arbitrary, but since deserialization is <<< of the time required to load the actual tensor data and is readable I went that way, (also space is <<< to the tensor data).

 - Endianness: Little-endian.
 This can be modified later, but it feels really unnecessary at the